VNDNS/vizual/tasks/generateComponent.md

 ./frontend/plugins/animation/components/animation/component-configurations/<componentType>Configuration.tsx

 5) Integrate the component configuration to Sidebar.tsx.
+For that you have to add a new entry to the sidebar options array (sidebarOptions).
+And within the div-element of class "sidebar-content" you have to add a new entry for the component configuration.
 ./frontend/plugins/animation/components/arrangement/Sidebar.tsx

 6) Create a Class for the component type for motion-canvas.
 The name should be the same as the component type but uppercased.